5 spots to birdwatch at Adelaide’s bird sanctuary

 Get twitching at Adelaide’s International Bird Sanctuary.
 Here’s five top birdwatching spots for you to try.

 And it’s currently the perfect time to head out bird spotting.
-The first 2 months of autumn are often your last chance to spot up to 32 different species of migratory birds that visit the sanctuary, which provides a crucial feeding and roosting area for migratory birds that breed in the Arctic summer in the northern hemisphere.
+Autumn is a great time to spot up to 32 different species of migratory birds that visit the sanctuary, which provides a crucial feeding and roosting area for migratory birds that breed in the Arctic summer in the northern hemisphere.

 But remember, be a responsible birdwatcher – the bird’s welfare must come first.
 So look after their habitat, keep your distance and respect other birdwatchers.